Optimal Breathing® training for a relaxed focus and concentration.

 “I have been using the techniques taught me by Mike White with my 1st grade class.
 We usually did the exercise after lunch from 1 to 2 pm.

 I found with experience, the best way to begin the exercise is to have the students sit on mats on the floor and read them a short story before starting.
 This seemed to calm them down and to relax their energies after lunch and recess.
-This worked much better than attempting to have them come in and go right into breathing, and waiting for them to calm down.
+This worked much better than attempting to have them come in and go right into breathing and waiting for them to calm down.

 Then he said to ask who wants to get smarter?

 Placing pennies (magic pennies) on their foreheads seemed to aid in focusing their attention and keeping them still (something that is a challenge for 1st graders)."
-If it falls of you want to put it back on so you will get smarter.
+If it falls off you want to put it back on so you will get smarter.
 We also used a special recording supplied by Mike called Better Breathing Exercise #2.

 Some students had consistent resistance to the optimal breathing work, this still (quieting) period in our class day.
-As we continued the work as part of our regular schedule students got more enjoyment from the work, and some seemed to crave it, and were disappointed when we were not able to do the work as planned.
+As we continued the work as part of our regular schedule students got more enjoyment from the work, and some seemed to crave it and were disappointed when we were not able to do the work as planned.

 I have seen dramatic changes in many of my students this year.
-I would hesitate to claim that all of them were due to the breathing work however most of the students that are excited about breathing, and are 100% present when we do the work, have made significant progress in many areas.
+I would hesitate to claim that all of them were due to the breathing work, however, most of the students that are excited about breathing, and are 100% present when we do the work, have made significant progress in many areas.

-One student who used to daydream continuously is much more focused in her class work.
+One student who used to daydream continuously is much more focused on her class work.
 She is significantly more interested in finishing her work and doing it correctly, she is more present in class.

 Another who was very much an introvert, shy and had little or no interest in school or relationships, all of a sudden is exhibiting extroverted behavior.
 She never used to ask questions in class, now she has her hand up all the time.

 My class as a whole seemed to experience this opening and expanding.
-While the class is much more free and expressive and extroverted, they are also able to get focused as a group on a task or lesson more quicker than before we started the breathing work.
+While the class is much more free and expressive and extroverted, they are also able to get focused as a group on a task or lesson more quickly than before we started the breathing work.